Galileoscope Logo

 Follow us on Twitter & Facebook

-1. Order up to 9 individual kits at the retail price:
+1. Order up to 9 individual kits at the retail price of $24.99/kit plus shipping (orders over $70 get free shipping):

-2. Order 10 or more kits at the bulk-discount price (ideal for educators and resellers):
+2. Order kits in cartons of 10 at the bulk-discount price of $180/box plus shipping (ideal for educators and resellers):

 A Message from the Co-Creators of the Galileoscope